HOW DO I KNOW IF BASEBALL CARDS ARE WORTH MONEY

 Player/Year: Who is on the card and from what year it was issued make a big difference.
 Rookie cards or cards featuring hall of fame players are usually more valuable, especially if early in their career.
 Iconic players like Babe Ruth, Mickey Mantle, or recent stars Mike Trout and Fernando Tatis Jr. will demand higher prices regardless of condition due to name recognition and collector demand.
 Vintage cards from the 1910s-1950s can potentially be very valuable depending on the player featured.

-Read also: K9 UNIT BASEBALL CARDS
+Read also: MOST EXPENSIVE 1970 TOPPS BASEBALL CARDS

 Statistics/Accomplishments: Check the player’s career stats and accomplishments to help determine value.
 Career batting averages over .300, pitching records, MVP awards, World Series/playoff performances can positively impact price, especially on cards issued during or shortly after the achievement occurred.
 Rookie cards of players who went on to have outstanding careers will gain worth over time as those stats accumulate.